andy2507/brain-tumor-segmentation-and-visualization/README.md

 You will have to update the `root_directory` and `ckpt_path` parameters in the files `classification.py`,`segresnet.py` and `yolo.py` to run the app successfully.
 The models can be found in https://drive.google.com/drive/folders/1yAjUVtIYICDGq4j9hh4IuUEkkKFgyRK1?usp=sharing.
 Download the files and map the directories accordingly.
 The root_directory will be the directory the folder is present in

 ## Running the models
-To run, enter the folder and type `python app.py` into the command line.
+First enter the repository folder and install the dependencies using `pip install requirements.txt` To run, while you are still inside the repository folder, type `python app.py` into the command line.

 Go to the link provided and load a folder containing all four modalities: flair, T1, T1ce T2 using the option in File.
 Run the models necessary and view the results on the visualizer!
+Two examples along with the results are present in the repository as well!